AlexanderLindsay/AlexanderLindsay.github.io/_posts/2016-06-20-markets-of-discord-part-two.md

 The final piece of the puzzel is the `MarketsManager` class and `GetSimulator` method.
 Basically, they link the server the command is being sent from to a market.
 I ended up modifying the code from [part one]({% post_url 2016-06-13-markets-of-discord %}) a bit, and one of the pieces was adding in links to the discord server on markets and links to the discord user on the player.

 I plan on posing the code on github in a few days with a good readme and I will add a link here once I do.
+EDIT: [Here is the github link](https://github.com/AlexanderLindsay/PredictionMarketBot).